bridgewire/hodor_picontroller/README.md

 # hodor_picontroller

+Ralph Santos
+2023-03-30

+This repository was created to support the project of rebuilding and updating BridgeWire's door controller circa 2018 when the controller suffered hardware problems and the original developer was no longer available.

 This repository contains code and support documents for Bridgewire's Raspberry Pi-based door controller.
 There are many like it [see below](#prior-art), but this one is Bridgewire's.
 The materials below are related to an update of the controller providing access to Bridgewire's shop, based on an original design from a previous member.
 This repository represents a proposed update both for the door's functionality and an enhancement of the controller's design documentation, including a bill of materials along with assembly and test instructions.
 These materials are provided so that future maintainers may have resources to more easily maintain and extend the controller.

 ## Overview of Contents